 Atlanta, GA, Schools with Sewing Classes

-Students who are interested in sewing can find classes and relevant programs, such as fashion design, at a historically African-American institution, a liberal arts school and a renowned art and design college.
-Continue reading to learn more about the schools and their programs; key institutional information can be found in the accompanying table.
+Students who are interested in sewing can find classes and relevant programs, such as fashion design, at a Historically Black institution, a liberal arts school and a renowned art and design college.
+Continue reading to learn more about the schools and the programs; key institutional information can be found in the accompanying table.
 This resource also includes a reference to another school option.

-- In 1988, two historically African-American colleges (Atlanta University and Clark College) combined to form Clark Atlanta University.
-This private research institution is located on a 126-acre campus approximately two miles from downtown Atlanta and offers an undergraduate program in fashion design.
+- In 1988, two Historically Black colleges (Atlanta University and Clark College) combined to form Clark Atlanta University.
+This United Methodist institution is located two miles from downtown Atlanta and offers an undergraduate program in fashion design.

-- Brenau University is a nonsectarian liberal arts school located in Gainesville, about 55 miles from Atlanta's downtown.
+- Brenau University is a liberal arts school located in Gainesville, about 50 miles from Atlanta's downtown.
 At Brenau, undergraduates can pursue a major or minor in fashion design.

 - The Savannah College of Art and Design is a relatively new school (established in 1978) with campuses in Atlanta and Savannah, as well as France and Hong Kong.
 The college is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
-The fashion design programs at the Atlanta campus, located 4.5 miles from downtown, are available at both the undergraduate and graduate levels.
+The fashion design programs at the Atlanta campus, located right in the downtown metropolitan area, are available at both the undergraduate and graduate levels.